-- (a) This CAR prescribes: - (1) The rules governing the certification and operation of organisations providing Aeronautical Charts used for air navigation within the Sultanate of Oman as designated by the Authority; and - (2) The requirements and technical regulations for the provision of aeronautical charts design and production. - (b) This CAR was developed using: - (1) ICAO ANNEX 4 (Aeronautical charts); - (2) ICAO DOC 8697 (Aeronautical Charts Manual); - (3) ICAO Document 8168 (Aircraft Operations): - i.
-Volume I Flight Procedures - ii.
-Volume II Construction of Visual and Instrument Flight Procedures) - (4) ICAO ANNEX 11 (Air Traffic Services); - (5) ICAO ANNEX 14 (Aerodromes) - i.
-Volume I Aerodrome Design and Operations - ii.
-Volume II Heliports - (6) ICAO Annex 15 Aeronautical Information Services; - (c) All charts coming within the scope of this CAR shall conform to the regulations relevant to the particular chart. - (d) All charts produced under the standard of this CAR shall be sent to the aeronautical information service, after approval by the authority to be published in the Oman AIP as per CAR-177.185.
+- (a) This CAR prescribes: - (1) The rules governing the certification and operation of organizations providing Aeronautical Charts used for air navigation within the Sultanate of Oman as designated by the authority; and - (2) The requirements and technical regulations for the provision of aeronautical charts design and production. - (b) All charts coming within the scope of this CAR shall conform to the regulations relevant to the particular chart. - (c) All charts produced under the standard of this CAR shall be sent to the AIS provider, after approval by the authority to be published in the Oman AIP as per CAR-177.185.